anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 can be identified. */

 After successful verification the pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
-As for the other objects, the defined object is provided with an additional signature using the JOSE.
+As for the other objects, the defined object is provided with an additional signature using JOSE.
 The pledge generates the enrollment status and provides it in the response message to the registrar-agent.

 The response has the Content-Type "application/jose", signed using the LDevID of the pledge as shown in {{estat}}.